openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Abdomen

+- Subcentimeter hepatic hypodense foci are too small to characterize.
+Imaged portions of the spleen, gallbladder, pancreas, adrenal glands and kidneys demonstrate no focal lesion.

 - There is no hydronephrosis.

 - Absence of intravenous contrast limits sensitivity for detecting solid organ findings.
 MRI abdomen reported separately.